rafalp/Misago/dev-docs/plugins/index.md

 Misago implements a plugin system that enables developers to customize and extend the core functionality of the software.
 This plugin system itself extends existing Django applications mechanism.

-> **Plugins vs forking Misago**
->
-> It may seem simpler (and faster) to fork and customize Misago directly instead of developing plugins.
-While this is possible, the time required to later keep the fork in sync with new versions of Misago for every site update may quickly add up, resulting in a net loss of time.
->
-> It is recommended to attempt achieving as much as possible through plugins.
-In situations where this is not feasible, consider [reaching out to the developers](https://misago-project.org/c/development/31/) before resorting to forking.
-Misago's current extension points are not exhaustive, and new ones may be added in future releases based on user feedback.

 ## Plugin installation